Jorge Risquet: Namibia (1978-1991)

 Apartheid South Africa had occupied Namibia as South West Africa since World War I despite a 1971 international court ruling which deemed the occupation illegal.
-Those native to Namibia were forced onto "homelands" and out of this oppression formed the South West Africa People's Organization (SWAPO).
+Resistance to what was seen as an illegal occupation developed into the South African Border War between South West Africa People's Organization (SWAPO) insurgents and South African/ South-West African security forces.
 Risquet maintained a diplomatic relationship with SWAPO, taking a hardline approach by persuading SWAPO to take the position that, if Namibian Independence were to occur, then South Africa would also relinquish control of the wealthy Walvis Bay port back to the free Namibia.
-In 1987, Cuba launched a large-scale attack on SADF troops in southern Angola at Battle of Cuito Cuanavale, leading to negotiations between the United States, Cuba, Angola, and South Africa regarding the end of the South African Border War and Namibian independence.
-A free Namibia was stipulated in UNSC Resolution 435, yet South Africa would not budge or accept the United Nation's demands.
-Cuba's upper hand in Southern Angola led Risquet to demand acceptance of Resolution 435, and finally the South African government folded to the Cubans.
+In 1987-1988, Cuban and FAPLA troops became involved in a serious clash with UNITA and South African forces in southern Angola during the Battle of Cuito Cuanavale.
+Fears that the conflict could escalate precipitated negotiations between the United States, Cuba, Angola, the Soviet Union and South Africa regarding the end of the South African Border War, the withdrawal of Cuban forces from Anglo, and Namibian independence.
+Following months of negotiations, an agreement was reached which allowed for a phased withdrawal of Cuban troops from Angola and South African forces from Namibia.
+The last Cuban troops left Angola in 1991.